-As an example, the 'Join Us' form on NACE's website contains four mandatory contact information fields (postal address, telephone number, lead email and financial email) as well as two "additional" email fields which are voluntary.
+As an example, the 'Contact Us' form on Doncaster University's website contains three contact information fields (postal address, mobile telephone number, and email) as well as a date of birth field - all of them mandatory.
 However, as only one form of contact information is needed to reply to the user this could be an optional choice, to ensure the user is only contacted through their preferred channels.
-As it is, while capturing all fields may deliver greater value to your membership marketing and analytics teams, being asked for so much information may be considered unnecessary or, even worse, invasive and overly personal by some end-users.
+As it is, while capturing all fields may deliver greater value to the university's marketing and analytics teams, being asked for so much information may be considered unnecessary or, even worse, invasive and overly personal by some end-users.
+Interestingly, the message field - the main point of this form - is optional.